15 Expats Talk about Health Insurance and Healthcare in Japan

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
 Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

-- What do I need to know before retiring in Japan?
+- What do I need to know before moving to Japan?

-- Is the cost of living in Japan high?
+- What is the average cost of housing in Japan?

 - What appliances are typically included in a rental?